III. Initiating the Student Conduct Process

 16.10 Sexual Exploitation: Non-specific

-17.1 Possession of a pet in the residence halls, other than a fish in a ten-gallon or smaller aquarium
+17.1 Possession of an unapproved animal in the residence halls, other than a fish in a ten-gallon or smaller aquarium

-17.2 Possession of an unleashed and/or unsupervised pet on College premises
+17.2 Possession of an unleashed and/or unsupervised animal on College premises

 18.0 Failure to comply with student conduct procedures